Geoalert/urban-mapping/README.md

 ## Mapping contribution

 If you are an OpenStreetMap contributor, you can use this data to contribute to OSM directly or accelerate your own mapping efforts.
 Since the data was generated automatically, it should be thoroughly validated before import.
 You can preview and edit the data using QGIS, the OSM ID editor ("custom Map Data"), or JOSM.
-We also strongly recommend that you check [OSM imports community guidelines] https://wiki.openstreetmap.org/wiki/Import/Guidelines
+We also strongly recommend that you check [OSM imports community guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines).
-In the datasets for download, the *"source"* attribute designates whether a given building footprint was obtained from OSM or extracted from the imagery to help to filter features before edits or import.
+We've created the Open Urban Mapping [wiki](https://wiki.openstreetmap.org/wiki/Geoalert_Open_Urban_Mapping) - you can find some tips on editing and doing imports based on our datasets.

 The auto-mapping approach can also be used to help create maps from scratch in times of **emergencies** such as in [Irkutsk region, Russia, that was heavily flooded in the summer 2019](https://geoalert.github.io/Irkutsk-flood/), so we appreciate any contribution and/or related data requests.